 The thing about using beet juice is you have to find that fine line between using enough to achieve the color of your choice while still keeping your sweets from tasting like dirt.
 For this recipe, I found that a light pink hue was the perfect answer; although the dark swirled red parts in the meringue ended up looking gorgeous, I could definitely taste a hint of beet in those areas and would recommend sticking to the light pink hue (unless you don’t mind the taste of beets – it definitely didn’t taste awful.
 Just a little reminder that these were naturally dyed).

 If your new to meringue then don’t be intimidated by its long whipping time or gorgeous form.
 Wyatt requested a coconut meringue pie for his birthday last weekend so I tried my hand at it for the first time.
 All the pictures of the pies were gorgeous with their piled-high peaks and lightly toasted tips (it was really intimating – I’m not going to lie).
 Luckily, I took a deep breath and dove in to find that making meringue is a piece of cake (er- should I say pie?): mix, whip, spread, and bake.
 Done.
 Easy.

 Make sure to start on these cookies / bites early because they’ll need lots of time to dye out in the oven.
 But don’t let that oven time hold you back, it’ll give you plenty of down time to whip up the curd, clean your mess up, make your valentine’s day cards, and watch an episode of ‘Seinfeld’.
 The light texture and indulgent curd will be worth the wait.
 Cool?
 Cool.
 Let’s get baking!

-Naturally Dyed Pink Meringue Cookies with Blood Orange Curd
+Naturally Dyed Pink Meringue Cookies with Blood Orange Curd recipe below:

 - 3 extra large egg whites